karolisdailidonis/DORM/README.md

 # DORM
-A lightweight PHP ORM framework with REST-API and no extensions other than the native PHP extensions.
+A lightweight PHP ORM framework with REST-API and no dependencies other than the native PHP extensions.
 In addition, it has a simple GUI for initializing models based on the tables in the database

+***
+**<font color="red">Caution, the software is still in a very early stage.
+Is unstable and definitely has security vulnerabilities</font>**
+***

 Requirements:
-- Minimal PHP Version is 7.4.0
+- Minimal PHP Version is PHP 8.0
+- MariaDB 10.4

 Implemented functions:
-- PHP model class generator
+- PHP model class generator [ Dev ]
-- Custom Query Builder
+- Custom Query Builder [ Dev ]
-  - Select
-  - Insert
-  - Update
-- API [ open ]
+- API [ Dev ]
 - Setup GUI
-  - Generate models from selected DB tables [ open ]
+  - Generate models from selected DB tables [ Dev ]
-  - Try HTTP Post API Request [ open ]
+  - HTTP Post API Request [ Dev ]

 ## Install